 This unfair pay structure didn't sit well with Aniston and Schwimmer, who, along with the rest of the cast, took a stand against the studio.
 They even threatened to boycott further episodes until the studio ultimately yielded to their demands.
 In an interview with RadioTimes, Aniston expressed her dissatisfaction with the initial pay disparities within the FRIENDS cast.
 At the show's inception, each cast member was earning a mere $22,500 per episode.

 However, as the Rachel and Ross storyline, portrayed by Aniston and Schwimmer, gained popularity, these two actors received higher pay in the second season.
 Aniston stated that the entire cast was unhappy about the pay gaps.
-She believed that despite variations in character popularity, all actors contributed equally to the show's success and deserved equal compensation.
-She shared her thoughts with RadioTimes, saying, "We're doing equal work, and we all deserve to be compensated in the same way.

 The article is not finished.
 Click on the next page to continue.